The Theory

 Can our hypothesis also explain the sound and light sensitivity of brain fatigue?

-The brain has limitations in how much can be processed and reach conscious areas at a time.
-Therefore, proper sorting or filtering systems are needed.
-When repeating information, nerve cells in the healthy brain will reduce their intensity in signalling after a while and, for example, the sound is no longer recognised.
-We talk about adaptation of the signalling.
-This does not work for persons suffering from brain fatigue.
-They describe that everything is recognised, important as well as unimportant information, and that it becomes very tiring and difficult to handle all the impressions.
-The signalling does not adapt which explains why the affected are very easily disturbed and they cannot maintain focus.
-If the astrocytes’ handling of glutamate is impaired, it means that incoming information becomes more nonspecific and is perceived as new.
-It is then not filtered out but reaches up to higher brain centres for processing.
-In this context, it is important that we are aware that today we know very little about the way the brain works.
+The brain has limitations on how much information can be processed and reach conscious areas at a time, requiring proper sorting or filtering systems.
+In a healthy brain, nerve cells reduce their signaling intensity over time, leading to adaptation.
+This does not occur in individuals with brain fatigue.
+They report that everything is recognized, both important and unimportant information, making it very tiring and difficult to handle all impressions.
+The lack of adaptation in signaling explains why they are easily disturbed and cannot maintain focus.
+If astrocytes’ handling of glutamate is impaired, incoming information becomes more nonspecific and is perceived as new, reaching higher brain centers for processing.